Youth in Cambodia: Education

 Adolescent children are usually segregated in school by sex, because they want this to be a place for education and not entertainment or romance.
 Thinking that sex education would lead to desire and trouble.
 The main exception to this occurs during festivals, especially the New Year Festival, when boys and girls take part in group games.

-In recent years they have had a rapid increase in enrollment rates in primary education with 91.3% of youth attending.
+In recent years, Cambodia has experienced a rapid increase in enrolment rates in primary education with 91.3% of youth attending.
 However, these high enrolment rates are offset by low completion rates, 46.8%, meaning nearly half who initially enrolled, dropped out before they reached grade six.
 Many Cambodians see school as only preparing them for more school, which many cannot financially afford.

 Between the ages of seven and nineteen, but most commonly after the eleventh birthday, a boy may become a Theravada temple servant and go on to serve a time as a novice monk.
-Having a son chosen for such a position is a great honor for the parents, and earns the individual son much merit.
+Having a son chosen for such a position is considered an honor for the parents, and earns the individual son merit.

 The history of the recent genocide (1975–1979) has not been fully communicated to the future generations, partly because history books were manipulated to create support for the government in power.
 After the Khmer Rouge and into the 90's students were taught limited reading and writing skills, and most of their knowledge about the genocide was from first hand accounts their teachers would share with them.
 Because of the controlled environment in school, parents are the primary source of information on the genocide.

 From 2005 to 2009 Cambodia created a “Policy for Curriculum Development” that was enacted with the intentions to include life skills in the national curriculum.
 They defined life skills as: intellectual, personal, interpersonal and vocational skills that enable informed decision-making, effective communication, coping and self-management skills that contribute to a healthy and productive life.
 In many rural areas this means a strong concentration on agricultural skills.
 This is in contrast to a western approach, placing the importance on critical thinking.